LibrePass/LibrePass-Server/README.md

-# VaultBox Core Infrastructure
+# LibrePass Core Infrastructure

-The VaultBox Server project contains a set of APIs, database, and other services needed for the backend of the VaultBox project.
+The LibrePass Server project contains a set of APIs, database, and other services needed for the backend of the LibrePass project.

 The server is written in Kotlin using Spring Boot framework and Spring Boot JPA for DataBase integration.